alexvictoor/ESLab/README.md

 ESLab in a nutshell
 -------------------

-ESLab is a realy simple event store relying on two things:
+ESLab is a realy simple event store relying on two main things:

 1. Avro, a very efficient serialization tool with a killer feature for event sourcing: [Schema Resolution](http://avro.apache.org/docs/1.7.5/spec.html#Schema+Resolution)
 2. Java B-Tree on filesystem to acually persist events.